 Specialist awards celebrate excellence and best practice in the education sector

-The University of Central Lancashire (UCLan) has scooped two awards at a prestigious educational event.
+The School of Community Health and Midwifery at the University of Central Lancashire (UCLan) has scooped two key prizes at a prestigious educational awards ceremony.

-The institution won the Business/Industry Collaboration – University Sector and Research Project of the Year trophies at the 2019 Educate North Awards.
+The University won the Social Mobility Award - University Sector as well as the best International Partnership - University Sector at the Educate North Awards.

-The awards, which are a celebration of excellence and best practice in the education sector in the North, were judged by a panel of leading industry professionals and experts.
-This year’s ceremony took place at the Hilton Deansgate, in Manchester, on 25 April.
+The prestigious prizes, which are a celebration of excellence and best practice in the education sector across the North, were judged by a panel of leading industry professionals and experts.
+Hosted by Jim Hancock, the specially streamed event took place on Thursday 22 April 2021.